chromeos-games/JIA-3337-match4/readme.md

 # Release Notes

+## Version 0.3.0
+### Features
+* Players can now play against a bot
+* The bot has 3 selectable difficulties: easy, medium, and hard

+### Bug Fixes
+* Fixed random button functionality when selecting move order
+* Fixed difficulty buttons not highlighting when selecting difficulty
+* Fixed tutorial video play button shifting when playing video
+* Fixed game not ending when a draw occurs

+### Known Issues
+*

 ## Version 0.2.0
 ### Features
 * Game ends when either player reaches 4 in a row and a victory message displays